CaspiusLabs/Twitch-Avatar-Bot-Template/README.md

 # Twitch Avatar Bot Template

-### This is starting point for your customized twitch avatar bot:
+### This is starting point for your customized twitch avatar bot in javascript and html:

 1. Download files, change oauth and channel name in **js/config.js**.
 2. Download Tapic.js and Phaser CE libraries in to **js/libs** folder.